Training and Professional Development

 Focused, Hands-on Training

-A typical engagement consists of Administrator and Operator modules delivered over the course of 3 days, on-site, at our training facility.
+A typical engagement consists of Administrator and Operator modules delivered remotely over the course of 3 days.
 Each module takes 1-2 hours to complete.
 Trainees will work on a large-scale demo environment.

 Read course descriptions below, or download the JAMS University Course Overview.